 Laura Schluter Strickland, EdD, OTR/L, CLT, FAOTA

 Dr. Laura Strickland received her BS in Occupational Therapy degree from the University of Texas Medical Branch.
-She holds a Master of Arts in Behavioral Health from the University of Houston, a Master of Health Science from the University of Florida, and an Doctorate in Leadership from Spalding University.
+She holds a Master of Arts in Behavioral Health from the University of Houston, a Master of Health Science from the University of Florida, and a Doctorate in Leadership from Spalding University.
 Dr. Laura served on the Kentucky Board of Licensure in Occupational Therapy for over 12 years.
 Previously, she served Spalding as the Chair of the Auerbach School and Associate Dean of the Kosair College of Health and Natural Sciences.
-Dr. Laura enjoys being a full-time occupational therapy faculty member teaching ethics, management and leadership.
+Dr. Laura enjoys being a full-time occupational therapy faculty member teaching ethics, management, and leadership.
 Dr. Laura holds an advanced certification as a lymphedema therapist and is a Fellow of the American Occupational Therapy Association.
 She is passionate about her role in supporting and guiding ASOT graduates in their journey to successfully complete the NBCOT OTR® Certification Examination.

 L. Randy Strickland, Ed.D, OTR/L, FAOTA